Attention-aware Semantic Communications for Collaborative Inference: Experimental Results

-Fig.~\ref{fig:selection-rule} shows that both attention threshold selection and attention-sum threshold selection outperform the performance of the top-$k$ selection.
+Fig.~\ref{fig:selection-rule} shows that both the attention threshold selection and attention-sum threshold selection outperform the top-$k$ selection.
 These methods offer the capability to adjust the number of selected patches for transmission, facilitating the maintaining classification accuracy while minimizing communication costs.

+The variability in informational content across patches, influenced by factors such as object size, type, and the presence of background, directly impacts their importance for accurate classification.
+Theoretically, the attention scores reflect each patch’s contribution to the model prediction.
+By setting thresholds based on cumulative attention scores (attention-sum threshold) or individual patch attention scores (attention threshold), we can dynamically control the number of transmitted patches based on their estimated relevance.